 Area of Study: Applied Studies (Business and Administrative Studies).
 This course can also be used as a Social Science by credential (degree) students only.

-To receive credit for IDRL 308, you must complete four online quizzes and two written assignments, write a final examination, achieve a minimum grade of D (50%) or better on the final examination, and obtain an overall grade of at least“D” (50 percent) on the entire course.
+To receive credit for IDRL 308, you must complete two online quizzes and two written assignments, write a final examination, achieve a minimum grade of D (50%) or better on the final examination, and obtain an overall grade of at least D (50 percent) on the entire course.
 The weighting of the composite course grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-All other materials will be available to students online; including a study guide.
+All other materials are also available to students online; including a study guide.